-Professional Capacity:Summarize the Horizontal meetings occur weekly.
-These meetings are used to plan, analyze professional capacity trends and patterns data and to discuss strengths and weaknesses.
-Vertical (content) meetings observed by the team while completing this occur monthly.
-This allows teachers to collaborative plan based on grade level section of the report.
-What are the and content areas.
+Horizontal meetings occur weekly.
+These meetings are used to plan, analyze data and to discuss strengths and weaknesses.
+Vertical (content) meetings occur monthly.
+This allows teachers to collaborative plan based on grade level and content areas.
 We are Pre-K through 12 in one building.
-Collaborative important trends and patterns that will planning allows us plan instruction to meet the needs of all students and to support the identification of student, develop relationships with parents and guardians. teacher, and leader needs?
+Collaborative planning allows us plan instruction to meet the needs of all students and to develop relationships with parents and guardians.

 The school administrative team meets weekly or as needed to address needs.
 The school leadership team meets with administrators as needed specific to team/school needs, usually monthly.